Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 29 Januari 2026 05.39.07 UTC
+- WIB: Kamis, 29 Januari 2026 06.35.30 UTC
-- WITA: Kamis, 29 Januari 2026 06.39.07 UTC
+- WITA: Kamis, 29 Januari 2026 07.35.30 UTC
-- WIT: Kamis, 29 Januari 2026 07.39.07 UTC
+- WIT: Kamis, 29 Januari 2026 08.35.30 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: motivational
+Kategori: technology